v-azza/carsavingscountdown/README.md

 # carsavingscountdown
 While I may have a strategy for saving for my future and retirement, I haven't got a decent strategy for saving up for a car upgrade.
 As of 2024-05-27, I am learning Python again.
-I thought that I would try to hit two birds with one stone with this project,.
+I thought that I would try to hit two birds with one stone with this project.

+This repo will consist of a simple Python script that will be stored locally on my Windows machine which will run on startup which will remind me of my savings target and how far I am off the target.